When Takahashi discontinued the FS series,

 effect, with OB stars dazzlingly luminous against a perfectly black sky (I

 promised myself I wouldn’t mention diamonds on velvet ever again).
-The double
+The

-recessed from the outer ones; that red star between the clusters is a vivid
+seeming recessed from the outer ones; that red star between the clusters is a vivid

 colour like a hot coal.

-The brighter Messier objects reveal more structure than through
+The brighter Messier objects reveal more structure than through many

-many small scopes and again that visually flat field really helps, so that
+small scopes and again that visually flat field really helps, so that

-you’ll easily pick out the dark lane in Andromeda, see the hour-glass shape of
+you’ll easily pick out the dark lane in Andromeda, see the hour-glass

-the Dumbbell Nebula standing out like grey smoke and make out the eye shape of
+shape of the Dumbbell Nebula standing out like grey smoke and make out the eye

-the Ring Nebula.
+shape of the Ring Nebula.

 At this focal length, wide fields are still